 One possible consequence in the English courts, is a resurgence in applications for anti-suit injunctions seeking to prevent parties from bringing proceedings in other EU member states in breach of exclusive jurisdiction agreements.
 There is however some doubt as to the extent to which such injunctions will be enforced by the courts of EU member states on the grounds that they are an interference with sovereignty.

 Where there is no agreement on jurisdiction there is likely to be a wider range of different national approaches and increased uncertainty.

 Enforcement of English Judgments

-For proceedings that started after 10 January 2015, Brussels I (recast) is provides an administrative mechanism for enforcing judgments of the courts of EU member states in other member states with very limited grounds for objecting.
+For proceedings that started after 10 January 2015, Brussels I (recast) provides an administrative mechanism for enforcing judgments of the courts of EU member states in other member states with very limited grounds for objecting.

-Brussels I (recast) will however be repealed if there is a No Deal Brexit and even if there is a deal, will likely remain effective only during the transition period.
+Brussels I (recast) will however be repealed if there is a No Deal Brexit and even if there is a deal, it will likely remain effective only during the transition period.

 The repeal of Brussels I (recast) will not affect the worldwide enforcement of English court judgments outside the EU (under bilateral treaties or as a matter of comity) but English court judgments will no longer be enforceable in EU member states under the simplified procedure.